theonjs/theon/README.md

 Interceptors are a useful built-in feature provided in `theon` when you need to intercept some HTTP flow.

-It becomes particularly useful to mock requests while testing or to provide default responses given a certain conditions.
+It becomes particularly useful to mock requests while testing or to provide default responses given certain conditions.

-Technically speaking it's equivalent to a middleware, so you can rely in control flow capatibilities and inspect both request/response objects to determine when the traffic should be intercepted.
+Technically speaking it's equivalent to a middleware, so you can rely on control flow capabilities and inspect both request/response objects to determine when the traffic should be intercepted.

 ### Phases

-- **before dial** - Executed before proceed with the network dialing phase.
+- **before dial** - Executed before proceeding with the network dialling phase.

 ### API